ericspring08/Awesome-Programming-Languages/CONTRIBUTING.md

 * The list of languages is in alphabetical order, make sure that the languages you add to the list follow that order
 * Each language has the fields: Name, Description, Creator,	Release Date, Links,	Applications
 ## Name
-Provide the name of the language
+Provide the name of the language.

 ## Description
-Provide a description of the language, it is best if it is taken directly from that languages official website
+Provide a description of the language, it is best if it is taken directly from that languages official website.

 ## Creator
-Provide the name of the creator of the language, whether it is a single person, groups of persons, or organization
+Provide the name of the creator of the language, whether it is a single person, groups of persons, or organization.

 ## Date
-Provide the date the language was officialy release (not the date it began development)
+Provide the date the language was officialy release (not the date it began development).

 ## Links
 Provide important links and refrences to the language.
-Include things like "Official Website" or "Github Repository"
+Include things like "Official Website" or "Github Repository".
+Links should be separated by commas.

 ## Applications
 Provide the applications of the language in development.
 Please format it with a bullet list.